CatBlock/catblock/README.md

 If we see that you are a dedicated contributor, we may provide you with contributor permissions.

-The people to contact for this project are @kpeckett at @tomasko126
+The people to contact for this project are @kpeckett and @tomasko126